br3ndonland/dotfiles/README.md

 I write code with [VSCodium](https://github.com/VSCodium/vscodium), an alternate build of [Microsoft Visual Studio Code](https://code.visualstudio.com/) (VSCode) that is free of proprietary features and telemetry.

-I previously configured VSCode and VSCodium using the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension.
-I now have my settings, keybindings, and extensions stored here in my dotfiles repo.
-Extensions can be installed by running _[vscode-extensions.sh](scripts/vscode-extensions.sh)_ along with the name of the editor, like `vscode-extensions.sh codium`.
-The shell script was quite easy to write.
-I based it on _[npm-globals.sh](scripts/npm-globals.sh)_, and used the [VSCode extension CLI](https://code.visualstudio.com/docs/editor/extension-gallery).
+VSCode settings, keybindings, and extension lists are stored in this repo.
+Extensions can be installed by running _[vscode-extensions.sh](scripts/vscode-extensions.sh)_ along with the editor command name, like `vscode-extensions.sh codium` for VSCodium.
+The script uses the [VSCode extension CLI](https://code.visualstudio.com/docs/editor/extension-gallery).

+VSCode offers other options for managing settings.
+The [`Shan.code-settings-sync`](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension was popular in the past, and stored settings in a GitHub Gist.
+[VSCode now offers a built-in settings sync feature](https://code.visualstudio.com/docs/editor/settings-sync) ([introduced in VSCode 1.48 July 2020](https://code.visualstudio.com/updates/v1_48)).
+This repo uses Git for settings sync instead of VSCode's settings sync feature. _Why not use VSCode settings sync?_

+- VSCode settings sync requires a Microsoft or GitHub login.
+What if you use GitLab?
+- Where does VSCode settings sync actually store the data?
+The `Shan.code-settings-sync` extension stored data in a GitHub Gist, so it was possible to view the synced settings directly.
+VSCode only allows the synced settings to be viewed from within VSCode.
+There's no Git repo or Gist where you can go to see line-by-line changes.
+- VSCode settings sync uses a "Merge or Replace" dialog box and a pseudo-Git merge conflict resolver.
+It can be complicated and confusing to use.

 ### VSCode browser